 Another reason some birders opt to make their own suet is to mold it in to certain shapes.
 Balls, stars, hearts, and bell shapes strung from a hook or tree can add a decorative touch and do not require any type of specialty feeder.

 A downside to rendering and putting additional ingredients in suet during the winter months, when the heat is not an issue, is that it can attract some unwanted visitors.
 While most squirrels will leave raw suet alone, they will be attracted to any nuts or seed in rendered versions.
-Raw suet can be sliced to fit in specialty suet feeders, or large chunks can simply be strung up using onion or potato sacks.
+If squirrels become a problem, raw suet can be sliced to fit in specialty suet feeders, or large chunks can simply be strung up using onion or potato sacks.

 Starter Suet Recipes